deblnia/deblnia.github.io/content/uses.md

 title: a concept:uses
 ---

-_Last updated: June 2, 2024_
+_Last updated: September 29, 2024_

-- **Computer**: A work-provided MacBook Pro M3 with 36GB.
+- **Computer**: I bought a 16GB RAM 2022 Macbook Pro, and I'm liking it so far.
+Was a bit on the fence, since the Air genuinely felt lighter to me, but I think the specs make the pro worth it.
 I was using my old 2013 MBP before this, and this is so, so fast by comparison.

 - **Keyboard**: At home, an Akko 3084.
-At work, Gamdias' Hermes M5.
+Sometimes a Keychron K2.

 - **Editor**: VSCode with the high contrast theme.
+Sometimes Cursor.

-- **Browser**: Arc!
-Download it here: https://arc.net/
+- **Browser**: Chrome.

+- **Browser Extensions:**
+    - reflect.app
+    - Self Control

-- **Terminal**: terminal.app with spaceship installed.
+- **Terminal**: terminal.app

+- **Desktop Software:**
+    - Raycast
+    - CleanShotX
+    - ScreenStudio
+    - Rectangle

+- **Web Services:**
+    - LunchMoney
+    - Are.na
+    - TinyLogger
+    - Notion
+    - Twitter

+- **Library Memberships:**
+    - New York Public Library
+    - Brooklyn Public Library
+    - ~~San Francisco Public Library~~ (cancelled when I moved)